 NRG has a robust Supplier Code of Conduct as well as a Manufacturing Standards Policy.
-We require all contract manufacturers (including subcontractors) to adhere to our Social Responsibility Standards for Manufactures Policy, which requires compliance with applicable laws and regulations, industry best practices and the International Labour Organization Declaration on Fundamental Principles and Rights at Work.
-Third-party audits are conducted each year and NRG reports the results of such third-party manufacturing audits to the Board's Audit Committee.
+We require all contract manufacturers (including subcontractors) to adhere to our Social Responsibility Standards for Manufacturers Policy.
+Third-party audits are conducted regularly, and NRG reports the results of such third-party manufacturing audits to the Audit Committee of the Board.

-STOCKHOLDER ENGAGEMENT
+STOCKHOLDER AND STAKEHOLDER ENGAGEMENT

-Stockholder feedback is important to our Board's decision-making process and has driven recent changes to our governance and compensation practices.
-In light of our Transformation Plan, in early 2018, we initiated a broad stockholder outreach program to discuss NRG's long-term strategy and sustainability goals, as well as to review and seek feedback on our sustainability, governance, and compensation practices.
-We reached out to and had discussions with stockholders representing approximately 37% of our shares outstanding.
-During 2019, one or more members of management were involved in more than 50 in-person and telephonic meetings with investors representing more than 30% of shares outstanding.
-We regularly engage with stockholders concerning our Board, governance, ESG and executive compensation practices with the specific goal of seeking stockholder feedback.
+We have a broad outreach program to discuss NRG's long-term strategy and sustainability goals, as well as to review and seek feedback on our governance, sustainability, and compensation practices.
+During 2021, one or more members of management were involved in more than 50 virtual and telephonic meetings with investors representing more than 30% of our shares outstanding.

+We regularly engage with stockholders concerning our Board, governance, and executive compensation practices with the specific goal of seeking stockholder feedback.
+Our stockholder engagement is important to our Board's decision-making process and has driven changes to our governance and compensation practices.
 We greatly value the views of our stockholders and look forward to continuing the dialogue.